What Is HHS Ignite?

 What Ignite requires:

-- 25% of your time over the three months.
+- Selected teams commit 25% of their time over three months to work on their Ignite project.
 This is particularly true for the project lead.
-Other team members may be less depending on their role.
+Other team members may be more or less at any given time depending on their role.

 Why was HHS Ignite Developed?